Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Summary

-Interestingly this value is very close to $\hat B_K=0.75$ obtained in the large-N limit of QCD \cite{Gaiser:1980gx,Buras:1985yx}.
+Interestingly these new values are very close to $\hat B_K=0.75$ obtained in the large-N limit of QCD \cite{Gaiser:1980gx,Buras:1985yx}.
 Including 1/N corrections Bardeen, G\'erard and myself \cite{Bardeen:1987vg,Gerard:1990dx} found some indications for $\hat B_K\le 0.75$.
-A very recent more precise analysis of G\'erard \cite{Gerard:2010jt} puts this result on firm footing.
-Thus afterall our large-N result for $\hat B_K$ presented already at the 1988 Ringberg workshop and briefly mentioned at the beginning of this writing has been confirmed by much more precise lattice simulations more than 20 years later.
+A more precise analysis of G\'erard \cite{Gerard:2010jt} put this result on firm footing.
+Thus afterall our large-N result for $\hat B_K$ presented already at the 1988 Ringberg workshop and briefly mentioned at the beginning of this writing has been confirmed by much more precise lattice simulations more than 28 years later.
 In this context also the paper by Bijnens and Prades \cite{Bijnens:1995br} should be mentioned.
 See \cite{Gerard:2010jt} for more details.

-Whether we were just lucky remains to be seen.
-In any case the smallness of $1/N$ corrections to the large N value $\hat B_K=0.75$ should be better understood.
+Motivated by the progress made by lattice groups we have improved in 2014 our old calculation of $\hat B_K$ within large $N$ approach through the inclusion of lowest-lying vector meson contributions in addition to the pseudoscalar ones to hadronic matrix elements of current-current operators and the calculation of the corresponding Wilson coefficients in a momentum scheme at the NLO \cite{Buras:2014maa}.
+This improved significantly the matching between quark-gluon short distance contributions and long distance meson contributions over our result in 1987.
+We find \be \hat B_K=0.73\pm 0.02, \qquad ({\rm Dual~QCD,}~2014). \ee in an excellent agreement with the lattice QCD values quoted above.
+However, we are aware of the fact that while lattice calculations will have one day a good control over their errors, this is not quite the case here.
+On the other hand, we could provide the explanation why $\hat B_K$ is found within $2\%$ from its large $N$ value.